Advisory Board | Global Health Film

 Jon Snow

-Jon Snow is Patron of Global Health Film and the main Presenter of Channel 4 News.
+Jon Snow is Patron of Global Health Film and was until recently the main Presenter of Channel 4 News.
 He’s also Chair of the New Horizon Youth Centre for homeless and vulnerable young people, Deputy Chair of the Media Trust and Chair of the Heart of England Forest.
 He’s worked in television for four decades and besides news, he has made a wide-ranging number of documentaries.